MustachedRobot/core/README.md

 To developer a plugin your need to:

- * create a specific repository for your module with a composer.json file at the root, whose type must be "fuel-module" (see [composer installers documentation](http://getcomposer.org/doc/articles/custom-installers.md)).
+ * create a specific repository for your module with a composer.json file at the root.
+You must specify the "type" of the package as a "fuel-module" (see [composer installers documentation](http://getcomposer.org/doc/articles/custom-installers.md)).
+This will allow composer to move the plugin in the right directory of your installation
  * add the plugin as a dependency for the project in the composer.json of the project

 As an example, a plugin called twitter is [available on Github](https://github.com/MustachedRobot/twitter) and integrated in the default project.